 Given its proximity to the stage, the St. James theater orchestra offers some of the best viewing angles.
 The front and center rows typically offer a great view of the stage, without any obstructions, being in the direct line of sight of all the stage proceedings.
 The extreme corner seats of the left and right orchestra should be avoided, given that you would need to turn your head slightly throughout the show.
 But, if the seats are available for cheap, we would still recommend going for them, instead of something like the last few rows of the balcony.

 The last rows of the orchestra are not too shabby and can be opted for if you’re looking for reasonably priced seats.
 If you happen to have extremely tall people in the rows ahead, well, that can potentially cause an obstructed view.

 The first of the two elevated levels in the theater, the mezzanine section has a total of 656 seats, making it almost as big as the orchestra.
 The overhang begins from Row F of the orchestra section and extends to the end of the theater.

 The seats in this section are uniformly good and most offer a pretty clean view of the stage, barring the extreme corner seats, of course.
-The front row, centre seats are some of the best in the theatre, providing a complete look at the main stage, without any obstructions, in both material or human form.
+The front row, center seats are some of the best in the theater, providing a complete look at the main stage, without any obstructions.

 If you have a choice between rear rows of the orchestra and middle rows of the mezzanine, we would recommend going for the mezzanine seats.
 First, because, the natural incline offered by any elevated level makes for a better viewing angle and helps you avoid the issue of someone tall sitting in front of you.
 Second, the value for money for the mezzanine seats would be more, given that the prices for both categories of seats fall in the same range.